 Throughout all periods of school experience, the HEI tutor will liaise closely with the teacher-tutor and class teacher(s) to ensure that the Institution-based work and school experience jointly contribute to the development and extension of the student teacher’s professional competences.

-If difficulties arise, (for example, if elements of the programme should prove to be inappropriate for the student), remedial action should be taken jointly by the HEI andthe school, .
+If difficulties arise, remedial action should be taken by the HEI with support from the school, if necessary.

 3.4 Assessment